 Today I can truly say that I’m at a stage where I just can’t anymore.
 I just don’t care to anymore….
 Code-Switch that is.
 It has taken up so much energy and has had a significant psychological and emotional impact.

 But I wonder if that’s the answer.
 The answer to code-switchers no longer feeling the need to put on the masks that makes others feel more comfortable and/or less threatened by their existence.

 What would happen if code-switchers just “did them” from the very beginning?
 How much further could we as a society be in healthcare, medicine, technology… life in general?
 How many contributions & perspectives are we missing out on because so many have yet to give themselves permission to be themselves comfortably at work/school?

 Is code switching worth the costs of what is being lost?

 I’ll end on this note

 I don’t know the answer on how to fix this.
 However I do challenge each of us to be less judgmental while giving people space to express themselves without fear.

 I’m not fully sold on the idea of diversity and inclusion training.
 I don’t think there’s any amount of Power Points/mandatory lectures/trainings to change what’s in people’s hearts.

-I believe it’s up to each and everyone of us, especially the majority, to do some soul searching and self education on the realities of real life happening all around us.
+I believe it’s up to each and everyone of us, especially the majority, to do some soul searching and self education.